Vocabulary words are the foundation of writing, so the more you know, the more engaging and accurate your writing will be. Grab a new word today!

 Definition of Confluence :

 \ ˈkän-ˌflü-ən(t)s \ noun; an act or process of merging.
-Also, the flowing together of two or more streams.
+And also, the flowing together of two or more streams.

 "The actual confluence of Garden City Community College with Garden City Clown College produced mixed results, but everyone agreed: the name of Garden City Community Clown College had a certain ring to it."